Stencyl/stencylpedia/chapter-12/purchases.md

 Consumable purchases are products that can be **used**.
 More specifically, these are products that can be repurchased over and over again.
 This contrasts with regular (non-consumable) purchases that stay with the user forever.

 A common example of a consumable purchase is virtual currency.
-Some games (particularly those that make you wait to progress), will sell a special currency that can be used in game to speed the game up or let you purchase special items that accomplish the same.
+Some games (particularly those that make you wait to progress), will sell a special currency that can be used in-game to speed the game up or let you purchase special items that accomplish the same.

 #### Usage

-Consumables are "used" using the **use product** block (same block as **buy product**, click the dropdown).
+Consumables get "used" with the **use product** block (same block as **buy product**, click the dropdown).
 Make sure to check that the user has at least 1 of that product before using, as shown below.

 ![consume-product](http://static.stencyl.com/pedia2/ch12/use.png)